-As mentioned above the claimants have eight (8) days to file the substantive lawsuit after the arrest is granted and served on the ship.
+As mentioned above the claimants have eight (8) days starting from the day that the arrest order been granted to file the substantive lawsuit.

 24. Do the Courts of your country acknowledge wrongful arrest?

 There is no provision within the law claiming for a wrongful arrest.
 The wronged party may not claim damages unless he can show that the application for arrest was (i) malicious, in bad faith and with the intention to cause damages, or (ii) insignificant in comparison with the damage caused to the owner of the vessel, conditions which are extremely difficult to prove.